-The hip-hop radio programming on WPFW 89.3fm.
-Words Beats & Life acts as an executive producer for the program and produce content such as the hip-hop calandar, “Hip-Hop Is” PSAs.
+The DeCipher Radio programming is on WPFW 89.3 FM.
+Words Beats & Life acts as an executive producer for the program and produces content such as the hip-hop calandar, “Hip-Hop Is” PSAs.
 The show is made up of 5 different radio crews each of which manage self contained radio shows that air every Saturday night from 10pm-12am.

 Subscriptions and Back Issues

 For questions about subscriptions and back issues, please contact firstname.lastname@example.org or by phone: (202) 667-1192.